Oswald Peraza Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have a 4.91 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to allow 190 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to surrender the most home runs in baseball (194 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.